ubernostrum/django-registration/docs/faq.rst

    supported; its final release was |release|, and it has now been superseded by the django-registration 3.x release series.
-You should upgrade to 3.x as soon as possible, because the django-registration 2.x series no logner receives bugfixes or any other type of support.
+You should upgrade to 3.x as soon as possible, because the django-registration 2.x series no longer receives bugfixes or any other type of support.